Buy Car Insurance Online

 Then, the airbags deploy and absorb some part of the forward motion, protecting the occupants from hitting hard surfaces.
 This is an example of a perfect hypothetical crash, which will have little to no impact.

-What Are Car Safety Ratings?
+What are Car Safety Ratings?

 After conducting a car crash test, manufacturers or higher authorities provide crash test ratings.
 This rating, usually on a scale of five stars, determines how safe a car is after its crash test and whether it will be ideal for buyers to prevent accidental damage.
 Currently, NCAP offers this rating considering Adult Occupant Protection and Child Occupant Protection scores.